Last Updated on February 25, 2021 by Jim Ferri

 Finally, there’s that expense factor, which isn’t as accurate as many expect.

-Furthermore, the dollar now buys about 30% more in Scandinavia than it did just three years ago.
+Furthermore, the dollar now buys more in Scandinavia than it has in the past

 The one caveat, of course, is that it’s anyone’s guess as to whether that will remain true.
 Nevertheless, it likely will stay less costly than Scandinavia was decades ago.

-It’s well worth your time, for example, to search the Internet for good two-star hotels.
+It’s also well worth your time to search the Internet for good two-star hotels.
 Although the rooms in two-star hotels are usually smaller, in Scandinavia they’re clean and comfortable.
 I’ve stayed in the Danish chain Cabinn City, near Copenhagen’s Central Station and Tivoli, and although the rooms are quite small, the price was excellent.

-You can also cut your food costs in Scandinavia without sacrificing quality.
 At a nice, upscale restaurant in Copenhagen’s Tivoli Gardens, I enjoyed a very good sampler plate of four entrees (more than I could finish), with wine for about $30.
 For the same price in Oslo, I had a quite good meal with wine at a pasta restaurant.
-In Bergen, I had an excellent dinner of venison along with half a carafe of good wine at Holberg-Stuen, a popular local restaurant, for $50.
+In Bergen, I had an excellent dinner of venison along with half a carafe of wine at Holberg-Stuen, a popular local restaurant, for $50.

-And when dining in Scandinavia, don’t just think of restaurants.
+And don’t just think of restaurants.
 Dine in food markets/halls to mix with locals and cut costs.
-I enjoyed the Östermalm Food Hall in Stockholm.
+I enjoyed the Östermalm Food Hall in Stockholm (In several European cities, including Stockholm, there are upscale food markets where you can dine on regional foods, often at a lower price.)
 At a food stand in Helsinki’s Market Square, I enjoyed reindeer meatballs, wurst, potatoes and a beer for $12.

 Planning Your Trip to Scandinavia

-You can cut costs while enjoying a good sampling of Sweden, Norway, Finland, and Denmark.
-Plan to spend 14 days in Northern Europe, not including your flights there and back.
+You can cut costs while enjoying Scandinavia.
+Plan to spend 14 days there, not including flights there and back.
 Fly first to Helsinki and then travel west.

 “What?” you ask.
 “I thought you said it would be a 14-day trip in Scandinavia.”
-Yes, I did – but I left two days for you to insert wherever you’d like to linger a bit longer.
+Yes, I did – but I left two days to insert wherever you’d like to linger longer.

-Following the above Scandinavian itinerary, I spent one additional day in Oslo, the other taking the train to Copenhagen.
-The trip was eight hours long, but it was quite enjoyable since I enjoy train travel.
-It all worked out quite well.
+Following this itinerary, I spent one additional day in Oslo, the other training to Copenhagen.
+The trip was eight hours, but enjoyable since I enjoy train travel.
+It worked out well.

-Finally, plan to buy the special city tourist cards that provide reduced transportation rates.
-Most also provide for free admission to many of the sites you’ll want to see.
+Finally, buy the special city tourist cards that provide reduced transportation rates.
+Most also provide for free admission to the sites you’ll want to see.
 And, of course, they’ll save you some time.

 Now, some good things to enjoy along the way.